Doctor of Philosophy in Transportation Planning and Engineering

 Admission to the PhD in Transportation Planning and Engineering requires an MS in Transportation Planning and Engineering or equivalent, with a GPA of 3.5 or better (on a 0-4 scale).

-All applicants are required to submit GRE scores for consideration.
 Foreign applicants must take the TOEFL examination and submit the results for consideration.

 The “equivalent” of the MS degree can be achieved in several ways.
 The candidate may have an MS degree with a different title that covers substantially the same material.
 More generally, applicants must demonstrate that they have the equivalent of all undergraduate and master’s level course work in order to pursue doctoral level work in the major area.
 Further, “equivalence” is evaluated based on the totality of the student’s undergraduate and graduate record, not course-by-course.

-Upon admission, every PhD student is assigned an academic adviser, who is selected by the PhD committee.
+Upon admission, every PhD student is assigned an academic adviser, who is selected by the department head.
 Any member of the civil engineering faculty can be an academic adviser to a graduate student.
 In cases where a student is supported on a research contract, the principal investigator of the contract would normally be appointed as the academic adviser for the student.
 Where a student has a particular research interest and is working with a particular faculty member, the student may request that the faculty member be appointed as academic adviser.
 In rare cases where a PhD student enters the program without a prior selection of a major area of study, the initial academic adviser will be the Graduate Coordinator of the transportation program.

 In fulfilling their academic requirements, PhD candidates will deal with two advisory committees: